sr-daniels/GPACalculator/README.md

 # NCSU GPA Calculator

-This is a basic app to calculate a projected GPA based on current GPA and course outlook.
+Have you been wondering what your GPA might look like in the future?
+If so, this GPA calculator allows students to determine how their grades will affect their cumulative GPA.
+Users input their current GPA and estimated course letter grades to see if their projected GPA meets their goals.

 Time spent: **5** hours spent in total